trevinbrooks/pearlarr/README.md

 - `sonarr_url`: URL for Sonarr.
 Required if running SeaDexSonarr
 - `sonarr_api_key`: API key for Sonarr (Settings/General/API Key).
 Required if running SeaDexSonarr
+- `ignore_movies_in_radarr`: If True, will not add releases found in Sonarr (movie specials) if they already exist as movies in Radarr.
+Defaults to False

 - `radarr_url`: URL for Radarr.
 Required if running SeaDexRadarr
 - `radarr_api_key`: API key for Radarr (Settings/General/API Key).
 Required if running SeaDexRadarr